edporras/edn_turbo/README.md

     File.open(filename) do |file|
        output = EDNT.read(file)
-       pp output if output != nil
+       pp output if output != EOF
     end

     # also accepts a string